heidimason/frontend-nanodegree-arcade-game/README.md

 Using the arrow keys, direct your avatar to the water without colliding with enemy bugs

 ####Health:
--You start with 100 health points
+* You start with 100 health points
--Collisions cost 10 health points
+* Collisions cost 10 health points
--You can boost your health by 50 points by collecting a heart object (more below)
+* You can boost your health by 50 points by collecting a heart object (more below)

-####Bonus objects
+####Bonus Objects:
 These randomly appear and consist of the following:
 * **Gems** (orange, green, and blue) - 1 point toward score
 * **Heart** - 50 points toward health